Checking your payment's been received

 When you invest with NS&I online, you may not see your new savings balance straight away.
 Don’t worry if this happens – there are sometimes a few things we need to do behind the scenes before we update your balance.

-If you’re investing by bank transfer:
+If you used Pay by bank account or bank transfer:

 Please remember: if you're investing with us by bank transfer, all the details you enter when making your payment (including our details as the payee) must be correct.
 Otherwise your payment won't be successful.